MFserver/Xmonad-config/README.md

 ### .xinitrc

 This file is sourced by the X server when it starts.
 It might need modifications for your system, or you could just open the file and copy what you like into your existing `~/.xinitrc`.

+### .xmobarrc.hs

+The configuration of xmobar.
+Mine is placed in my home directory, but you can place it anywhere and name it whatever you like, as long as you update the location in the xmonad config.

+    cp .xmobarrc.hs ~/.xmobarrc.hs

+###